yandex-cloud/docs/en/_api-ref/serverless/apigateway/apigateway/api-ref/ApiGateway/delete.md

 Parameter | Description
 --- | ---
 apiGatewayId | Required.
-ID of the API gateway to update.
-To get a API gateway ID make a [list](/docs/functions/api-gateway/api-ref/ApiGateway/list) request.
+ID of the api-gateway to update.
+To get a api-gateway ID make a [list](/docs/functions/apigateway/api-ref/ApiGateway/list) request.

 ## Response {#responses}
 **HTTP Code: 200 - OK**